mearlboro/mearlboro.github.io/_posts/2021-04-19-synch-part-5-blink-sync.md

 As our headsets run Raspberry Pi OS, a Linux distribution, the first step is to get familiar with how timekeeping works on Linux.

 Linux has two types of clocks: hardware clocks and software clocks.
 The former is a battery-powered device which which runs independently of the operating system, in our case the RTC module, and can be configured in local time or universal time.
-We choose to set it to universal time so we don't have issues with timezones.
+We set it to universal time so we don't have issues with timezones.

 As the hardware clock is normally battery-powered, it will keep time even when the RPi is shut down.

 The software clock, on the other hand, also known as the system or kernel clock, keeps track of time at the software level independently from the hardware clock.
 The kernel clock is normally updated from the hardware clock at every boot.
 Note that many RPis do not use a hardware clock module, so the kernel instead reads from a "fake" hwclock.
 In [part 3](/synch-live-part-3) of this series, we have removed the lines from `/etc/udev/hwclock` which do that.
 (How this fake hwclock works is arcane and beyond the scope of this foray into clocks)

 The kernel clock alwas shows universal time, and uses the timezone specified at the OS level.
-You can see this by running the command below

 ```
 $ timedatectl status